rodrigozr/sqs-grep/readme.md

 # AWS SQS grep
-Command-line tool used to scan thru an AWS SQS queue and find messages matching a certain criteria
+Command-line tool used to scan thru an AWS SQS queue and find messages matching a certain criteria.
+It can also optionally delete the matching messages or move them to another SQS queue.

 [Download pre-built binaries here](https://github.com/rodrigozr/sqs-grep/releases)